 What UK Thinks: EU is run by NatCen Social Research, Britain’s leading independent social research agency.
 We are a not-for-profit and non-partisan organisation.
 NatCen’s Scottish branch, the Scottish Centre of Social Research (ScotCen), runs What Scotland Thinks, the go-to website for impartial information on public attitudes to Scottish independence.
-The project has been funded by the Economic and Social Research Council as part of its UK in a Changing Europe programme.
+The project has been funded by the UK in a Changing Europe programme.

 Sign up for our newsletter to stay in touch with our latest publications and projects.

 Our Comment & Analysis section offers impartial commentary on polls and public opinion by academic and media commentator Professor John Curtice, alongside regular contributions from guest experts.

 You can explore by topic and then delve into the data further, or simply search the whole site for questions that contain specific keywords.
 You can discover how attitudes have changed over time – and how results sometimes differ between polling companies.

 No special expertise or software is needed for using any part of the site and we provide help on using the data.